catseye/ALPACA/README.markdown

-This was rewritten in version 0.90 to a hand-coded compiler in Perl 5 that produces a Perl program that accepts an automaton form (a start state) as input, in the form of an ASCII text file, and animates it based on the rules of the defined cellular automaton.
+This was rewritten in version 0.90 to a hand-coded compiler in Perl 5 that produces a Perl program that accepts an automaton form (a start state) as input, in the form of an ASCII text file, and animates it in the terminal based on the rules of the defined cellular automaton.

 Versions 0.93 and 0.94 succeeded version 0.90, but did not include any significant changes to the language, only to the reference implementation.
 Versions 0.91 and 0.92 possibly existed at some point as well, but they are now lost.

+(Note that these version numbers are highly inaccurate.
+Version 0.94 was not the ninety-fourth iteration of development.)

 Originally, the name ALPACA was an acronym for **a** **l**anguage for **p**rogramming **a**rbitrary **c**ellular **a**utomata.
 However, as it